roboticslab-uc3m/installation-guides/install-yarp.md

 First, install the Java JDK.
 There are several versions at hand, so make sure you pick the Java release you are later going to work with in your applications.

+Make sure you have previously installed YARP and:

 ```bash
 sudo apt update
 sudo apt install openjdk-8-jdk  # on Trusty, use openjdk-7-jdk